Today – Tips for Making Car Journeys Fun

 - Ditch the radio – Get some kids CDs of music or nursery rhymes.
 It’s hard to moan and bicker when they’re singing!

-You can never have too many strategies so I’d love it if you’d share some of your own tips.
+You can never have too many strategies for making car journeys fun so I’d love it if you’d share some of your own tips.
 How do you survive long car journeys?